Overview

 • Seaside Advisory Services, Inc. updated Shawn Orser’s other business activities (Item 10).

-• Seaside Advisory Services, Inc. updated its commodities disclosure (Item 8).
+• Seaside Advisory Services, Inc. updated its use of AI disclosures (Item 8).

-• Seaside Advisory Services, Inc. updated its use of third-party managers (TAMP programs).
+• Seaside Advisory Services, Inc. updated its review of accounts disclosures (Item 13).

 2